 This article first appeared in the Practical Hermeneutics column of the Christian Research Journal, volume 34, number 05 (2011).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/

 “Now the LORD had said to Abram: ‘Get out of your country, from your family and from your father’s house, to a land that I will show you.
 I will make you a great nation; I will bless you and make your name great; and you shall be a blessing.
 I will bless those who bless you, and I will curse him who curses you; and in you all the families of the earth shall be blessed’” (Gen. 12:1–3, all Scripture quotations are from the New King James Version.).

 The entire remainder of the Bible after these verses can be viewed as an exposition of God’s fulfillment of the promises contained in this remarkable passage.
 On this point most Bible scholars agree.
 What is less unanimous among believers is precisely what those verses actually are predicting.